INSIGHT-The new US office politics: funding your boss's political causes

 In an emailed response to these allegations, Murray Energy spokesperson Gary Broadbent said Robert Murray never knows who gives to his personal fundraisers.
 He called Cochenour's statements "blatantly false and totally concocted."

 There are, of course, limits to what money can buy.
 Of the four Senate candidates Murray asked employees to support in the 2014 mid-term election, all lost.
-(Editing by Ross Colvin and Christian Plumb)
+(Editing by Ross Colvin)